-The Office of the Vice President Research and International congratulates faculty members who have recently been awarded internal and external prizes for outstanding research.
+The Office of the Vice President Research and International congratulates faculty members who have recently been awarded external prizes for outstanding research.

 Major Recognition Awards & Honours